HL7/davinci-deqm/input/pagecontent/change-notes.md

 ### Changes and Updates for version 1.0.0

+The current official published version of the DEQM IG for FHIR STU3.

 1. Applied all resolutions from May STU1 Ballot

-Changes and Updates for version 1.1.0
+### Changes and Updates for version 1.1.0

+STU2 Ballot for FHIR R4 Version of DEQM

 1. Creation of FHIR R4 version.
 1. Additional examples

 ### Changes and Updates for version 2.0.0

+The first official published version of the DEQM IG for FHIR R4.

 1. Applied all resolutions from STU2 Ballot